sakshisubedi/design_pattern/src/com/structural/proxy/README.md

 ## Proxy Vs Adapter vs Decorator Design Pattern
 - Adapter pattern gives a different interface to its subject, while Proxy patterns provides the same interface from the original object but the decorator provides an enhanced interface.
 Decorator pattern adds additional behaviour at runtime.

+## Important Points
+- Even if we have only one concrete creator it is still advantageous to use Factory Design Pattern because we are decoupling the implementation of the product from its use.
+If any additional products are added or change a product's implementation, it will not affect the Creator.
+- It is not always necessary to declare factory method and the Creator as abstract.
+- When we directly instantiate an object, we are depending on the concrete class.
+Therefore, factroy pattern is a good way to deal with this.

 ## Useful Links
 - [Good Example](https://www.scaler.com/topics/design-patterns/proxy-design-pattern/)